jaakkopasanen/AutoEq/README.md

 **Android** doesn't have any system-wide parametric equalizers but there are several music players which have parametric eq and work with local files as well as certain streaming services.
 USB Audio Player PRO with Toneboosters plugin and Neutron Music Player are the most popular but are not free.
-Viper4Android is a system-wide solution on Android but it is not supported yet because it doesn't have parametric eq and requires rooting of the device.
-Viper4Android will be supported in the future.
+Viper4Android is a system-wide solution on Android but it requires rooting of the device.
+Viper4Android is supported with impulse responses (WAV) files.

 ### HeSuVi
 Easiest way is to install [HeSuVi](https://sourceforge.net/projects/hesuvi/) and select correct headphone model from the